aiidateam/aiida-tutorials/docs/sections/managing_data/index.rst

         :classes: btn-light text-left stretched-link font-weight-bold
     ^^^^^^^^

-    This module teaches you how to organise your data in Groups.
+    This module teaches you how to organise your data in AiiDA Groups.

     +++
     .. list-table::